chilcano/ghpages-holosec/_drafts/2019-10-29-migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2.md

 chilcano@inti:~/git-repos/ghpages-holosec$ bundle add jekyll-paginate
 ```

-Now to configure the pagination we have to edit the `` file adding this:
+To configure the Blog pagination and the showing excerpts we have to edit the `_config.yml` file which affect at global level.

 ```yaml
 ...